JimmieXiong/BookNow/Implementation.md

 - Future updates will include an executable JAR file, eliminating the need for manually building the program.
 However, database setup will still be required.
 - The feature called **Manual Restaurant Data Management** involves managing restaurant data using an SQL script.
 Once all related functionality—such as adding, updating, and retrieving restaurant information—has been fully implemented, this feature will be considered complete.
+- If you encounter an error related to some configurations, it may be due to settings specific to my environment that i'm not aware of.
+You will need to manually adjust these settings.
+If you happen to find any please let me know.

 ---